Introduction – the what & the why

 If you are using a dedicated AR design and development tool such as Torch AR, this will be sorted for you.
 However, if you are going to use Figma and Unity as we did, you will have to design and implement that part yourself.

-We are sharing the wireframes as a resource for you to use!
+We are sharing the wireframes as a resource for your future virtual world!
 Check them out here.
-The design is universal and you can use it regardless of what AR mobile app you are creating – a game, a medical app or anything else!
-Please let us know when you do use it, we would love to see your ideas and solutions!
+The design is universal and you can use it regardless of what augmented reality app you are creating – a game, a medical app or anything else with the AR environment!
+Please let us know when you do use it, we would love to see your ideas and solutions for the AR design!

 More importantly, in the Figma project, along with the wireframes you can find a sneak peak to the UI design of the game.
 Take a look at how we have transformed UX designs into a final UI design of the game and stay tuned for more!
 The game will be available for free in just two weeks. 😊